 I like to grow items with my children during my spring unit.
 One of the items that we enjoy growing is the herb, basil.

-From there, the children add dirt to their shells and I read the directions on how to plant. explaining besides the proper light and water, seeds needs to be planted at a certain depth.
+3.)
+Read the directions on how to plant the seeds of your choice.
+Be sure to explain that besides the proper light and water, seeds need to be planted at a certain depth.

 Any plant with leaves, seeds, or flowers used for flavoring, food, medicine, or perfume.